openSUSE/obs-landing/_includes/partials/_series-of-posts-about-request-redesign.md

 Later 2023, in November, we added the [Build Status Refresh and Other Insights on Our Request Page](/2023/11/30/introducing-build-status-refresh-and-other-insights-in-our-request-page).
 The year 2024 started with [Revamping the Request Build Status Page and Introducing the Dark Mode](/2024/01/25/revamping-the-build-status-page-and-introducing-the-dark-mode).
 We continued in February with [Build Results Summary Chart Links to Build Results Overview](/2024/02/19/build-results-summary-chart-links-to-build-results) and in April with [Improvements On the Redesigned Request Page](/2024/04/08/improvements-on-the-redesigned-request-page).
-In 2025 we worked again on the Request Page by [improving UI/UX aspects](/2025/04/02/ui-ux-improvements-for-redesigned-request-page)
+In April 2025 we worked again on the Request Page by [improving UI/UX aspects](/2025/04/02/ui-ux-improvements-for-redesigned-request-page).
+Now, in July, we took [Two More Steps Toward a Better Requests Page](/2025/07/16/request-redesign).